Mohamed5550/The-Pragmatic-Programmer/Notes/0 Introduction.md

 ## How the book is organized

 - The book is written as a collection of short topics, you can read it in any order
-- There are excercised and challenges
+- There are excercises and challenges

 ## What is in a Name?